-Save as disclosed in this document, none of the Directors or any of the persons whose names are listed in the paragraphs under "E. Other information - 8.
+Save as disclosed in connection with the [REDACTED], none of the Directors or any of the persons whose names are listed in the paragraphs under "E. Other information - 8.
 Consents of experts" below had received any commissions, discounts, agency fee, brokerage or other special terms in connection with the issue or sale of any capital of any member of our Group within the two years immediately preceding the date of this document.